 Still, one of the most promising projects i've seen lately, looking forward to see it done!

 The game does the adventure gaming well, but what really didn't work well is pixel art, because the size of a single pixel isn't consistent for every sprite, which is displeasing to look at.
-Also, the autoskipping text isn't the best idea, it may not suite most people's reading speed.1 year ago
+Also, the autoskipping text isn't the best idea, it may not suite most people's reading speed.2 years ago

 The game could be fun if it was properly explained.
 The number gave me no clue about their meaning.
 Also, recycling the animation for every turn is a little confusing.
 The game would benefit greatly from higher definition textures and some bumpmaps.

 Overally, the game is bad as it is, but good luck anyways.